marcopxt/AGBT2025/README.md

 ### Introduction
 The simulations were conducted using AlphaSimR (Gaynor et al. 2021).
-The mate allocation and restrictions to build mating plans in the scenarios was made using SimpleMating package (Peixoto et al. 2024) [link](https://github.com/Resende-Lab/SimpleMating)
+The mate allocation and restrictions to build mating plans in the scenarios were made using SimpleMating package (Peixoto et al. 2024) [link](https://github.com/Resende-Lab/SimpleMating)

 <br>